 In the Northern Hemisphere, the summer solstice usually falls between June 20 and June 22.
 While in the Southern Hemisphere, the summer solstice most often occurs between December 20 and 22.

-The changing date of the summer solstice each year has to do with slight changes in the Gregorian calendar.
+The changing date of the summer solstice each year involves slight changes in the Gregorian calendar.
 The Gregorian calendar has 364 days in a calendar year to represent the time it takes to travel around the sun.
-An extra day must be added every fourth year to keep time with the seasons.
-This added day creates a “leap year” that causes the date of the solstice to shift a bit each year.
+And this means an extra day must be added every fourth year to keep time with the seasons.
+This added day creates a “leap year” that causes the solstice date to shift a bit each year.

-This year the summer solstice will happen at 9:14 Coordinated Universal Time (UTC) on Tuesday, June 21, 2022. (source) This means that the summer solstice will occur on Tuesday, June 21, at 2:14 PM Pacific Daylight Time (PDT) or 5:14 PM Eastern Daylight Time (EDT) in the Northern Hemisphere.
+In 2023 the summer solstice will happen at 14:58 Coordinated Universal Time (UTC) on Tuesday, June 21, 2023. (source) This means the summer solstice will occur on Tuesday, June 21, at 7:58 AM Pacific Daylight Time (PDT) or 10:58 AM Eastern Daylight Time (EDT) in the Northern Hemisphere.

 What is the Solstice?

 Planet Earth is tilted at about 23.5 degrees.
-As it rotates around the sun throughout the year, each hemisphere, northern and southern, experiences half a year tilted toward the sun, and the other half tilted away from it.
-The solstice marks the point that one of the Earth’s poles is in its maximum tilt toward the sun while the other is in its maximum tilt away from the sun.
+And as it rotates around the sun throughout the year, each hemisphere, northern and southern, experiences half a year tilted toward the sun and the other half tilted away from it.
+And this produces the cycle of the seasons that we each experience.
+Albeit some more dramatically than others, depending on where they live.

 What is the Summer Solstice?

 The summer solstice is thus an astronomical event that occurs when one of Earth’s axis, or poles, is at its maximum tilt.
-This means that the sun reaches its highest point in the sky on the summer solstice, and this is why it is also the longest day and the shortest night of the year.
-The reason for this remarkable fact is a super fun science lesson for kids.
-It’s all about the tilt of the earth and its rotation around the sun in a single calendar year.
+This means the sun reaches its highest point in the sky on the summer solstice.
+And the sun’s position relative to the Earth also explains why the summer solstice is the longest day and the shortest night of the year.
+The reason for this remarkable fact is also a super fun science lesson for kids because it’s all about the tilt of the earth and its rotation around the sun in a single calendar year.

 Related: Outdoor Activities for Kids